-DOCUMENTATION: Basic-Level Certification Signature Card Item SG-Basic-Level On-the-Job Training Activities
+DOCUMENTATION: Basic-Level Certification Signature Card Item SG-28

+Basic-Level On-the-Job Training Activities

 The on-the-job (OJT) activities require you to conduct inspection-related work, under supervision, at a fuel facility.
 They are designed to allow you to observe and perform key inspection tasks under controlled circumstances.
 Like the individual study guides, each of the on-the-job activities informs you why the activity is important, how much time you might need to complete the assignment, and what you are expected to complete successfully during the activity.

 Prior to beginning the activities in this section, you must successfully complete the course work for site access.
 There are two ways this can be done.
-You can complete the NRC’s Site Access Course and the requirements for access.
+You can complete the NRC’s Site Access Course and the site-specific requirements for access.
+As you visit facilities, you will complete licensee site access training/requirements on-site/on-line.
 Your supervisor will discuss with you the best way for you to meet the site access requirements.

 The following general guidance applies as you complete the various on-the-job activities: